-Lebanese baharat or 7 spice mix is used in middle eastern cooking like garam masala is to indian cooking.
-This delicate aromatic salt free spice blend is used as the base flavouring in dishes from meat and vegetable to appetisers.
+Lebanese baharat or 7 spice mix is used in middle eastern cooking like garam masala is to Indian cooking.
+This delicate aromatic salt-free spice blend is used as the base flavouring in dishes from meat and vegetable to appetisers.
 The addition of sumac is common to provide added tanginess to dishes such as lamb or chicken.
 Our slow cooker version using this spice is aromatic, with sweet spices and tangy sour notes perfectly balanced with savoury highlights from cardamom and cumin.

 Spices used in this recipe

-Mix all ingredients together except water and marinate with lamb for 1 hour in the fridge or over night.
-Place “butterflied” lamb on a roasted rack in a large deep roasting dish, add the water and roast at 150oC for about 2 hours, basting regularly with pan juices.
+Mix all ingredients together except water and marinate with lamb for 1 hour in the fridge or overnight.
+Place “butterflied” lamb on a roasted rack in a large deep roasting dish, add the water, and roast at 150 deg C for about 2 hours, basting regularly with pan juices.
 Remove lamb from oven and rest for 10 minutes.
 This dish can be also cooked on the bbq, or slow cooker.

 While the lamb is cooking proceed with the couscous.
 Place couscous in a large bowl.
 Bring stock and saffron to the boil and pour over couscous, then cover and stand for 20 minutes, or until the stock is absorbed.

-Divide the couscous mixture onto the plates, top each serving with thick slices of the lamb steamed vegetables and drizzle with a spoonful of the warm marinade.
+Divide the couscous mixture onto the plates, top each serving with thick slices of the lamb steamed vegetables, and drizzle with a spoonful of the warm marinade.
 Serves 4